States

 // }

-It's up to you for what you want to do with this meta data.
-Ideally, it should contain JSON-serializable values only.
-You might want to merge/aggregate the meta data differently; for instance, this function discards the state node ID keys (if they are irrelevant) and merges the meta data:
+What you do with meta data is up to you.
+Ideally, meta data should contain JSON-serializable values only.
+Consider merging/aggregating the meta data differently.
+For example, the following function discards the state node ID keys (if they are irrelevant) and merges the meta data:

 function mergeMeta(meta) {